telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/properties/commands.md

 }
 </style>

-# commands

-## commands
+# The `commands` of the HTML5 Report Viewer

 The report viewer exposes all its available commands through the __commands__ collection:

 Each [command]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/command%}) is an object with the __exec()__ method being the one that actually triggers the command.
 The other two methods, __enabled()__ and __checked()__ return a bool value and can be used prior to executing a command or to find in what state the UI for the command should be.

 ````JavaScript
 $('#printButton').click(function () {